ErichStyger/mcuoneclipse/Examples/RaspberryPiPico/pico_Raspy/readme.txt

 Project for the Raspberry Pi Pico as interface to a Raspberry Pi (buttons, LEDs and UART).
+It does pull-up the nav switch buttons, as the Pi is not able to enable internal pull-ups.
+It offers as well a console interface to the Linux using the UART.

 Files needed: (besides this readme.txt)